brandonjackson/global-dialogues/Data/GD4/GD4_survey_human_readable.md

      - Yes, my views have become significantly more negative/cautious.
      - My views have changed, but in more complex ways (e.g., more nuanced, or positive on some aspects and negative on others).
      - Not sure / It's hard to say.

+145_branch_a.
+Branch A - How have your views become more positive/optimistic toward human-AI relationships?

+145_branch_b.
+Branch B - How have your views become more negative/cautious toward human-AI relationships?

+145_branch_c.
+Branch C - You indicated your views on human-AI relationships didn't shift in a simple positive or negative way (they may have remained the same, become more complex, or you're still reflecting).
+Could you briefly share any final thoughts or reflections you have about your current perspective after completing this survey?

 146. Thanks so much for your time and thoughtfulness.
 We genuinely appreciate it.
 We have a few more simple poll questions before you go.